open-horizon/exchange-api/README.md

 ### Todos that may be done in future versions

+- add Access type of BROWSE that will allow to see these fields of services:
+  - label, description, public, documentation, url, version, arch
+- add acl table and resource with fields:
+  - org
+  - resource (e.g. service)
+  - resourceList (for future use)
+  - requester (org/username)
+  - access
+- add GET, PUT, POST to manage these acls
+- add checks on GET service to use these acls
+- (later) consider adding a GET that returns all services of orgs of orgType=IBM
 - Add ability to change owner of node
 - Add patch capability for node registered services
 - Consider: